vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

 production for a while,
 and you have good insights into the runtime characteristics:

-1. You know from experience you can run 10 requests/second (rps) comfortably on a given `pal-tracker` application instance.
+1. You know from experience you can run 10 requests-per-second (rps) comfortably on a given `pal-tracker` application instance.

 1. You have stress tested your application, and you know the maximum work rate per instance when it may become unstable is 20 rps.